sourcey/pacm/README.md

 ## Redistributable Command Line Tool

 Pacm comes with a redistributable command-line tool which can be compiled and redistributed with your existing applications.
-In many ways this is preferable to embedding Pacm as it allows you to decouple complex version management code from your main application, but depending on which platforms you are targeting there may also be security limitations you need to consider.
+In many ways this is preferable to embedding Pacm as it allows you to decouple complex version management code from your main application, but depending on which platforms you are targeting there may also be security limitations to consider.

 ### Examples